 These purchases, alongside the in-house development of brands like Dasani, give Coca-Cola an opportunity to sell to every consumer.

-Foodservice is still undergoing seismic shifts, as fast-casual concepts, delivery, and meal-kit services fundamentally reshape the restaurant industry.
-This pace of change is expected to continue — if not accelerate — in the coming years, sparked not only by even more transformative technological developments but also by the arrival of Gen Z, set to become the largest demographic group in the U.S. in 2019.
+Foodservice is still undergoing seismic shifts and the pace of change is expected to continue — if not accelerate — in the coming years, sparked not only by even more transformative technological developments but also by the arrival of Gen Z, set to become the largest demographic group in the U.S. in 2019.
 Acquisitions can help companies keep pace with the evolving industry, and Starbucks’ handling of its Teavana acquisition is a key case study in this strategy.

 But the company’s pivot from retail locations to grocery-store sales shows a canny understanding of market trends (and its solid understanding of corporate M&A strategies).
 Not only does the move rescue the brand from the graveyard of shopping malls, but it also gives Starbucks a new line of retail revenue, especially key after selling the rights to coffee sales in groceries to Nestle in May 2018.